Crime vs. Misdemeanor in Spain: Classification Guide 2026

 - Examples: Theft under EUR 400, bodily harm not requiring medical treatment, minor threats.

-- Procedure: Fast-track trial for minor offenses (lawyer not mandatory, although recommended).
+- Procedure: Fast-track trial for minor offences (lawyer not mandatory, although recommended).

 - Record: Cancelled after 6 months.